drobb2020/drobb-README-template/README.md

 # Setup

 1. Clone this repository into your project
+2. Rename this README.md file instructions.md
-2. Rename BLANK_README.md to README.md
+3. Rename BLANK_README.md to README.md
-3. Delete the ,gitignore file from this repo, and rename either gitignore-django or gitignore-react to .gitignore.
+4. Delete the .gitignore file from this repo, and rename either gitignore-django or gitignore-react to .gitignore.
 Delete the other unused gitignore file
-4. If this is a Django project rename ruff.toml to .ruff.toml, and flake8 to .flake8, otherwise these files can be deleted.
+5. If this is a Django project rename ruff.toml to .ruff.toml, and flake8 to .flake8, otherwise these files can be deleted.
-5. Rename markdownlint.json to .markdownlint.json
+6. Rename markdownlint.json to .markdownlint.json

 # Project Completion